EreckGordon/angular-universal-pwa-starter/README.md

 	- ~add twitter:~
 	- ~add itemprop (schema.org)~
     - ~read up on json-ld to determine what properties it requires~

-- frontend has an unauthorize function. i think it may be useless, because the server should just handle unauthorize upon account deletion.
+- ~frontend has an unauthorize function. i think it may be useless, because the server should just handle unauthorize upon account deletion.~

-- eventually i would like to wipe out home page to make it a blank canvas
-	- original motivation was to test the server functions quick and dirty. they now have proper angular components that uses the functions
-	- hello world and create anonymous user are both without proper component
-		- and unsure if i want either of them available as components
-			- anonymous user might just get set up as an auto add when user navigates to site
-			- hello world was a proof of concept that the server is running properly. i believe that the project has progressed beyond needing this.
-				- anonymous user may function as hello worlds current server (and as added bonus) database check. remaining as explicit button click.
+- ~wipe home component, excepting create anonymous user, as a way to say hello, world to the server~

 - Move shared interfaces to dedicated shared folder.
 - Rename from `src` to `frontend` to clarify intentions.